Artistic Principles of Photography

 Example: Pale green to green

-Tint: Making a color lighter with white
+Tint: Making a color lighter using white

 Example: Red to pink